Mycena chlorophos: Habitat and distribution

 Fruit bodies of Mycena chlorophos are found in forests, where they grow in groups on woody debris such as fallen twigs, branches, and bark.
 In the Japanese Hachijo and Bonin Islands, mushrooms occur predominantly on decaying petioles of the palm Phoenix roebelenii.
 The fungus requires a proper range of humidity to form mushrooms; for example, on Hachijo Island, fruiting only occurs in the rainy seasons in June/July and September/October when the relative humidity is around 88%, usually the day after rain falls.
 Experimental studies have shown that mushroom primordia that are too wet become deformed, while conditions that are too dry cause the caps to warp and break because the delicate gelatinous membrane covering them is broken.

 In Asia, the species has been found in Japan, Taiwan, Polynesia, Java, and Sri Lanka.
 In Japan, the fungus is becoming more scarce as its natural habits are decreasing.
 Several Australian field guides have reported the species from that country.
 The fungus has also been recorded several times from Brazil.
 Mycena chlorophos was one of several fungi featured in a set of postage stamps issued in Samoa in 1985.

 Bioluminescence studies

 Since the mushroom is small, and fruits in only a limited season in a small area, researchers have investigated the conditions needed to artificially cultivate the species in laboratory conditions, in order to have more material to study the mechanism of bioluminescence, and to help preserve the species.
 The optimum temperature for the growth of mycelia is 27 °C, while the optimum for the growth of primordia is 21 °C. These temperatures are consistent with the subtropical climate in which the species is typically found.
 Maximum luminescence occurs at 27 °C, and about 25–39 hours after the primordia begin to form, when the cap has fully expanded.
 At 21 °C, luminescence persists for about 3 days, and becomes undetectable to the naked eyes about 72 hours after primordium initiation.
+Additional biochemical research has shown that trans-p-hydroxycinnamic acid, found in the cap (pileus) of *Mycena chlorophos*, acts as a key activator in its bioluminescent reaction.